What are dental implants?

 It can be tempting to not replace a missing tooth, but this can create problems with your overall dental health:

 - Movement — Your teeth remain in place thanks to the pressure exerted by the adjacent teeth.
 When a tooth is missing, the teeth on both sides of the gap tend to slide over to fill the gap.
 This creates problems with your bite alignment and the spacing of your teeth.

 - Bite force — You don’t realize the amount of force generated by biting and chewing.
 The energy created is transferred downward through the tooth and into the jawbone beneath.
-This energy stimulates the jawbone to continually build new cells, a process of healthy regeneration.
-When that energy no longer is delivered because the tooth above is missing, the jawbone begins to deteriorate and resorb.
+This energy stimulates the jawbone to continually build new cells, a process of regeneration.
+When that energy no longer is delivered because of the missing tooth, the jawbone begins to deteriorate.

 - Cosmetics — Missing a tooth or teeth can be embarrassing, particularly if the tooth is in the front.
 Plus, the gap can create whistling sounds when speaking.
 Missing molars may not be visible, but they can make you avoid eating certain foods, which can lead to nutritional deficiencies.

-Implants are the longest lasting dental prostheses.
-Implants often last the remainder of the patient’s life.
-A good home hygiene regiment is key to long-term oral health.
+Implants are the longest lasting dental prostheses and often last the remainder of the patient’s life.
+Since dental implants function exactly like natural teeth, they only need the same basic hygiene.
+A good home hygiene regiment, brushing and flossing twice a day, is key to long-term oral health.

 Schedule a consultation

 Dr. Thomas DeStefano is a dental implant specialist.
-If you’re missing a tooth, contact our office at (585) 248-2383 to find out if a dental implant could be the right solution for you.
+If you’re missing a tooth and think that a dental implant is the solution for you contact our office at (585) 248-2383.
 We look forward to providing the personal care you deserve.